Michonne: Season 9

 The ninth season of the series finds Rick's group attempting to build new lives following an end to the conflict against the Saviors, with Negan being kept in the jail inside Alexandria.
 Despite the loss of Carl, Rick and Michonne have moved forward and have concentrated on building a future for the growing Judith.
 The couple also decides to start trying to conceive a baby together.

-The group has started construction on a bridge that will serve to connect Alexandria, the Kingdom, and Hilltop with the Sanctuary, ensuring that all communities are able to stay in contact ("The Bridge").
-Rick and the others have learned that the remaining Saviors who still dwell at the Sanctuary are now starving without Negan to lead them.
-Maggie initially refuses to help them, but ultimately changes her mind.
-Michonne even suggests that the communities have common laws that everyone follows, and after getting Maggie's input, she begins drafting a charter.
-However, at the Hilltop, their leader Gregory (Xander Berkely) makes two unsuccessful attempts on Maggie's life.
-Taking justice into her own hands, Maggie has Daryl hang Gregory for his betrayal, which shocks Michonne and Rick ("A New Beginning").

-Despite staying busy throughout the day by overseeing construction in Alexandria and tending to the overall community, Michonne still feels unfulfilled.
-She then realizes it is because she has not faced any real excitement because she has not dispatched any walkers in a while.
-Deciding not to tell Rick, she ventures out late every night to fight any walkers that are roaming outside Alexandria's walls.
-On one such night, she comes across a walker strung up in a tree with his hands tied, which angers her because it reminds her of Gregory's death at the hands of Maggie.
-Distracted, she is attacked from behind by another walker and is nearly bitten.
-She grabs a baseball bat nearby and kills the walker, realizing with horror that the bat reminds her of Glenn and Abraham's deaths.
-After this encounter, she decides to stop sneaking out at night.
+Michonne suggests that the communities have common laws that everyone follows, and begin drafting a charter.

-Back in Alexandria, Michonne stops Maggie from going into Negan's cell and killing him.
+Michonne stops Maggie from going into Negan's cell to kill him.
 Although Maggie wants revenge for him killing her husband Glenn, Michonne tells her that it will only start something else.
 However, Maggie is insistent, and Michonne steps aside for her to go in.
 Despite her chance, Maggie realizes Negan is a shadow of his former self, and decides that leaving him to suffer in the cell is better.